Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 6 Januari 2026 12.35.42 UTC
+- WIB: Selasa, 6 Januari 2026 13.49.32 UTC
-- WITA: Selasa, 6 Januari 2026 13.35.42 UTC
+- WITA: Selasa, 6 Januari 2026 14.49.32 UTC
-- WIT: Selasa, 6 Januari 2026 14.35.42 UTC
+- WIT: Selasa, 6 Januari 2026 15.49.32 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."

-Kategori: friendship
+Kategori: funny